Carey Barry

 5Grades of B- or below do not fulfill the minimum grade requirement.

-The Admissions Committee defines patient care experience as working one-on-one with patients.
+The Admissions Committee defines patient care experience as working directly with patients.
 Examples of patient care experience include, but are not limited to:

 The job title of the position is not as important as the specific duties performed.
 Administrative work in a healthcare setting or caring for family members will not be considered.